kartva/k-lox-jit/README.md

 - Utilize run-time information to specialize compiled functions to specific call-site.
 For example, if a loop calls a function with integer arguments, we can specialize the generated assembly to assume integer arguments and improve performance.
 In the case when we are passed a non-integer argument, we despecialize to a generic compilation that can handle all types.

-- Implement register allocation to massively reduce stack manipulation overhead.
-There is a prototype present in the repository's main branch, but it cannot handle branches right now (and is generally unreliable).
+- Implement register allocation to reduce stack manipulation overhead.

 - Introduce a register-based (possibly SSA) IR to optimize register allocation.

 # Acknowledgements

 Jinglei Cheng mentored me and Harry Zheng in building our implementations.

-# Appendix A: Lox (Kartavya's Version) Specification <appendix-a>
+# Appendix A: Lox (Kartavya's Version) Specification <a id="appendix-a"></a>

 ## Syntax in BNF form

 ```
 ident ::= [a-zA-Z] [a-zA-Z0-9_]*